 There are three principal causes, any of which may make the pump fail to work.
-They are as follows: First, the pump may be air bound; that is, the pump cylinder and valves may be full of air, which, with the by-pass closed, would be simply compressed and re-expanded as the pump plunger goes in and out, and its presence would prevent the water from entering the pump.

-To remedy this, open the by-pass valve and run a few rods.
-The pump being relieved of boiler pressure, the air will be pumped out through the by-pass and the pump will then be primed.
-If the by-pass is now closed the pump will work all right.
+They are as follows: First, the pump may be air bound; that is, the pump cylinder and valves may be full of air. which, with the by-pass closed, would be simply compressed and re-expanded as the pump plunger goes in and out, and its presence After shutting the burner valves previous to blowing off, see that would prevent the water from entering the pump.
+To remedy this, the fire is all out before opening the blow-off valve.
+Sometimes open the by-pass valve and run a few rods.
+The pump being rethe flame in the pilot will burn some minutes after the valve is lieved of boiler pressure, the air will be pumped out through the by-pass and the pump will then be primed.
+If the by-pass is to the gasolene pump.
+In some respects, however, it is different. now closed the pump will work all right.

-In the second place, difficulty with the valves may cause the pump to fail to work.
+In the second place, difficulty with the valves may cause the is automatic, and opens when the pressure gets to a certain fixed pump to fail to work.
 Connected with the water system are three check valves.
 Two are on the pump, one the intake valve and the other the outlet valve.
-Beyond the outlet valve, towards the boiler, is the third valve, called the boiler check valve.
-The bypass pipe is taken off between the two last mentioned.
+Beyond the outlet valve, towards the boiler. is the third valve, called the boiler check valve.
+The by-pass pine is taken off between the two last mentioned.
 The intake valve is generally the one to cause trouble.
 Something may get into the valve causing it to fail to seat.
-To remedy this, remove the valve cap, take out the ball and clean the seat.
+To remedy this, remove the valve can, take out the ball and clean the seat.
 Be careful not to scratch the ball or seat, as this would cause the valve to leak.
 The other two valves very rarely have trouble.
 Should the one next the boiler go wrong, it would not prevent the water from being pumped into the boiler with the by-pass closed, but would cause trouble when the by-pass was open, as the steam would flow back into the water tank.
-This valve can only be examined when there is no pressure in the boiler.
+This valve can only be examined when there is no there is a good supply of gasolene in the tank, by placing the pressure in the boiler.

-In the third place, the packing to the pump may be in such a condition that much of the water leaks by instead of going into the boiler.
-This is generally remedied by simply tightening the packing nut, otherwise repacking is necessary.
+condition that much of the water leaks by instead of going into the boiler.
+This is generally remedied by simply tightening the now be screwed in and the pump will work all right. packing nut, otherwise repacking is necessary.

-Do not screw the packing nut up too hard, as it causes unnecessary friction.
+Do not screw the packing nut up too hard, as it causes unneces- adjusted and well oiled.
+This prevents wear and noise. sarv friction.
 A little leakage can be tolerated to save friction.

 Water pump troubles are of rare occurrence and generally easily remedied.
-Should, however, something happen to cause complete failure of the power pump, the hand water pump can be used to enable one to get home, when faulty parts can be putright again.
+Should, however, something happen to cause complete failure of the power pump, the hand water pump can be used to enable one to get home, when faulty parts can be put right again.